Princess Anne and Sir Tim Laurence in front of MAF plane (credit: Rembrand Rodenburg & Dave Forney)

 Princess Anne is no stranger to MAF

-In 2016, MAF flew Her Royal Highness to Bangladesh in the wake of Cyclone Roanu, which affected hundreds of thousands of people.
+In 2016, MAF flew Her Royal Highness to Bangladesh in the wake of Cyclone Roanu, which affected hundreds of thousands of people, and in 2017 she attended a MAF event in Edinburgh.

 British High Commissioner to Uganda, Kate Airey OBE, who helped facilitate Princess Anne’s latest royal tour in Uganda, is full of praise for MAF: